 The city of San Diego has a hotel for every mood.
 Downtown, you’ll find sleek modern options like Pendry and Hotel Indigo.
 Head to the beach with a stay at Tower23, Pantai Inn, or another of the many coastal hotels.
 Or, take the short drive over the bridge to Coronado to stay at the iconic Hotel Coronado.

 Pennsylvania’s Poconos goes all in on fall foliage activities at prices that maximize both value and fun.
 The region’s 2,400 square miles of mountains, rivers, and deciduous forests are just a few hours’ drive from Philadelphia and New York City, but its mix of small towns and gently wild surrounds make it feel a world away.
 Admire the changing season on a scenic train ride, hay ride, horseback ride, or paddle.
 Add thrills aboard a mountain coaster, or via railbike or zipline.

-WEEKEND GETAWAY: 11 Romantic Hotels for Couples in Pennsylvania
+WEEKEND GETAWAYS: 11 Romantic Hotels for Couples in Pennsylvania

-Overnight Inspiration: The Poconos sees its fair share of day trippers, but magic happens when you get to settle in for a spell.
+The Poconos sees its fair share of day trippers, but magic happens when you get to settle in for a spell.
 Jim Thorpe’s quaint historic district is dotted with inns, B&Bs, and guest houses, while Stroudsburg offers a mix of mid-priced chain hotels.
-Throughout the region, you’ll find charming lodges and hotels like the Lodge at Woodloch and The Times House.
+Throughout the region, you’ll find charming lodges and hotels like the Lodge at Woodloch (for adults) and The Times House (for families).